-Established in 1989, they supply and produce a variety of artisan Westcountry cheeses.
-They have their own range of cheeses which are kept in the shop’s underground cellar, allowing them to mature and develop for a wonderful unique characteristic and flavour.
+Established in 1989, they supply and produce a variety of artisan West Country cheeses.
+They have their own range of cheeses, which are kept in the shop’s underground cellar, allowing them to mature and develop for a wonderful unique characteristic and flavour.

 Country Cheeses have a number of award-winning cheeses and have previously won the prestigious National Retail Cheese Award twice.
 In May 2011, they were awarded Gold at the Devon County Show for their Cave Aged Yarg.

-They have also had national coverage, recently appearing on Hugh Fearnley-Whittingstall’s River Cottage, converting a fridge into a smoker and smoking several varieties of cheese.
-The cheese that came out on top was the soft goat’s cheese which was then used in a recipe for the River Cottage Canteen in Axminster.
+They have also had national coverage, appearing on Hugh Fearnley-Whittingstall’s River Cottage, converting a fridge into a smoker and smoking several varieties of cheese.
+The cheese that came out on top was the soft goat’s cheese, which was then used in a recipe for the River Cottage Canteen in Axminster.

-Country Cheeses have also been visited by Queen of Shops, Mary Portas who wrote an article in the Telegraph about Tavistock and awarded the shop 9 out of 10!
+Country Cheeses have also been visited by Queen of Shops, Mary Portas who wrote an article in The Telegraph about Tavistock and awarded the shop 9 out of 10!

-They operate in a specialist factory in St Ives, preparing produce from a variety of markets and suppliers including the ports and day boats of Brixham, Plymouth, Newlyn and Looe.
+They operate from a specialist factory in Paignton, preparing produce from a variety of markets and suppliers, including the ports and day boats of Brixham, Plymouth, Newlyn and Looe.

-Pork is all from Devon and Cornwall, with a number of popular breeds including Middlewhite, Saddleback, Gloucester Old Spot, Tamworth and Berkshire rare breeds.
+Pork is all sourced from Devon and Cornwall, with a number of popular breeds including Middlewhite, Saddleback, Gloucester Old Spot, Tamworth and Berkshire rare breeds.

-Venison is shot on local land and sausages and bacon are hand cured and made on the farm.
+Venison is shot on local land; sausages and bacon are hand cured and made on the farm.